andrepadeti/weather/README.md

 # Weather App

 This is my take on the weather app.
-It makes use of the openweathermap.org api I'm using Gatsby
+I'm building it on Gatsby.

+## Searchbox

 I built three searchbox components:
 - `simpleSearch.js` tries to implement autocomplete from a json file.
 It's too slow!
 - `typeaheadSearch.js` does it a little better for some obscure reason (I `npm install`ed it from the web)
 - `search.js` uses google places api.
 It works wonders!

----

-There's a lot yet to be done if you're reading this from the future!
-(Dec/2020)
+I'm using this one.

+## Weather Information

+Weather information comes from the [Open Weather Map](https://openweathermap.org/)

+## Rain map

+I'm using the rain map from [RainViewer](https://www.rainviewer.com/)